On the fundamental group schemes of certain quotient varieties: The essentially finite fundamental group of a quotient

-is a closed and normal immersion, and its cokernel is identified with $G/I$, where $I$ is the subgroup (necessarily normal) generated by all elements of $G$ having at least one fixed point. \end{thm}
+is a closed and normal subgroup scheme, and its quotient is identified with $G/I$, where $I$ is the subgroup (necessarily normal) generated by all elements of $G$ having at least one fixed point. \end{thm}

 The \emph{proof} of Theorem \ref{23.06.2017--1} follows precisely the same path as that of Theorem \ref{13.09.2016--3}, except that in place of Theorem \ref{06.07.2016--1} and Proposition \ref{16.02.2018--1} (the etale case), we apply Theorem \ref{03.11.2017--2} below and Proposition \ref{29.05.2018--1}.
 We shall then concentrate on proving Theorem \ref{03.11.2017--2}.